 No matter what you fill it with, however, what’s important is the harmony it represents between you and your family members.

 6. Dumplings (Xiao Long Bao) for Wealth

 Yup, that cute little XLB you keep eyeing in that popular Chinese restaurant is more than just a delicious trend.
 It’s also considered a lucky dish for Chinese New Year.

 Because of its shape which is similar to the ancient Chinese gold ingot, Chinese dumplings are seen as a symbol of wealth.
 Legend has it that the number of dumplings you eat during the Chinese New Year is equal to the amount of money you’ll be getting that year.

 Can’t think of a better excuse to chow down on these yummy (and cute) XLBs.
 Excuse me, coming through!

 7. Oranges and Citrus for Good Luck and Happiness

 It’s common knowledge that oranges and other citrusy food make us squint our eyes with their flavor.
 But for our Tsinoy friends, these make them squint their eyes with happiness.

 According to lunar new year traditions, oranges, kiat kiats, pomelos, and tangerines symbolize good health and wealth.
 This stems from the words “oranges” and “tangerines” which resemble the words “luck” and “wealth” in Chinese, respectively.
 Moreover, the golden hue of these sweet, juicy oranges symbolize prosperity and happiness – which, really, is all we need this 2021.

 With a pretty strange year behind us, we’re all hopeful for a better 2021.
 We can all probably agree that we deserve a more prosperous and happier new year, after all.
 One way to ignite this prosperous and more positive flame is to explore new experiences that spark joy.
-Check out SHOOR’s catalog of experiences to find the perfect fit for you to start this Chinese New Year with the best of luck.
+Check out SHOOR’s experiences to find the perfect fit for you to start this Chinese New Year with the best of luck.